hindman/optopus/README.md

 text-based configuration, most programmers do not want to handcraft the end-user-facing usage and help text if a computer program can do it consistently and well (not to mention dynamically responding to terminal width or to runtime configurations).
-That is why Optopus takes substantial inspiration from, but does not fully adopt, the ideas motivating the text-driven parsers like Getopt::Euclid and docopt.
-Optopus treats the text primarily as a configuration syntax, not literal usage text.
+That is why Argle takes substantial inspiration from, but does not fully adopt, the ideas motivating the text-driven parsers like Getopt::Euclid and docopt.
+Argle treats the text primarily as a configuration syntax, not literal usage text.
 Naturally, it does provide an easy mechanism for that syntax to include blocks of literal text.

 **Programmatic API for the rest**.
-To apply other configurations (defaults, conversion, validation, and various other details), Optopus builds on the strength of the API approach and adds some additional conveniences to keep the developer burden low.
+To apply other configurations (defaults, conversion, validation, and various other details), Argle builds on the strength of the API approach and adds some additional conveniences to keep the developer burden low.
 Although it is theoretically possible to configure some of those things via a text syntax, the approach has rapidly diminishing returns, because each feature addition requires increasingly baroque syntactic elements.
-Optopus takes a hybrid approach, combining the benefits of each configuration style.
+Argle takes a hybrid approach, combining the benefits of each configuration style.

 Finally, it should be noted that all of the library's behaviors will be